+White remains white, is it true ?
+But it’s not that simple.
+Here are some white paint options with very different effects.
 Is it true that white is only one color?
 White paint can look bright (or even soft) like other colors.
 White also has a variety of patterns and colors, making the selection process rather complicated.
 Here are some practical tips for choosing the right white paint.

 White walls are a timeless color.
 Depending on the space, white can look classic or contemporary.
 Depending on the tone, the white color will look warm or cold.
 The result is a perfect background wall in almost every room.

 A white-painted living room can be a very relaxing place.
 For best results, use slightly different white patterns and combine them with other colors.
 This variation will prevent the guest room from being too cold.

 Cool white walls are perfect for furniture settings and white windows.
 This color creates a homogeneous space that is calm and has little contrast.
 This cool plain white is perfect in contemporary spaces because it gives a modern impression.

 Combining white with black will create a very elegant Art Deco impression.
 In fact, with so much contrast, this display still looks like a blank canvas that can be paired with other colors.
 The solution, you can combine a rather soft white paint color with clean white furniture or door and window frames.

 A very classic way to do the trim is to paint it with a shiny snow white paint.
 Snow white patterns are also seen in furniture and door and window frames, which emphasize space and create a harmonious appearance.